dillonpan/nfl-postgreSQL/README.md

 We now have two long lists of names, standings, and stats of teams.
 We'll adjust both lists later on.

-# Creating the PostgreSQL database
+# Creating the PostgreSQL Database, Schema, and Table
 Now that we have the first table, let's create the database + standings table before we move on to the other two data sets.
 In Python, there's a PostgreSQL database adapter named Psycopg.
 The current package is psycopg2, which we imported in the beginning.
 We will also be able to double check our creations using pgAdmin4, a management application that you can get while downloading PostgreSQL.

 Note: For personal security, I have replaced my actual username & password with the following: [username] & [password]